ECCC-MSC/open-data/canada.ca_upcoming/licence/readme_en.md

 * Copy, modify (see note), publish, translate, adapt (see note), distribute or otherwise use (see note) the Information in any medium, mode or format for any lawful purpose.

-Note: In the case of weather alerts (i.e. watches/warnings), any information shall be reproduced in such a way that there is not alteration of the content or intent of the alert.
+Note: In the case of weather alerts (i.e. watches/warnings), any information shall be reproduced in such a way that there is no alteration of the content or intent of the alert.

 ## 3. You must, where you do any of the above